thuytrinht4/distributions/py_dist/README.md

 If you already have a working installation of numpy and matplotlib, the easiest way to install distributions is using `pip`

-    pip install -U py-dist
+    pip install -U distributions

 ### Source code
-The source code is stored in module `py_dist/`
+The source code is stored in module `distributions/`

 ### Testing
 After installation, you can launch the test suite outside the source directory